 MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY

 States of matter.
-Computer illustration showing the three states of matter and how any one of them can be converted (arrows) directly into one of the other two - by an increase or reduction of energy in the form of heat.
-Clockwise from: gas, liquid and solid.
+Computer illustration showing the three states of matter (solid, liquid and gas) in a petri dish, beaker and gas jar, respectively.
 Molecules are in constant motion.
 In solids, the molecules have a strong attraction, are close together and have limited motion.
 In a liquid, the molecules have more energy, which enables them to overcome some of the attraction and move more freely.
 In a gas, attraction between particles is minimised and they move freely throughout the container.

 Model release not required.
 Property release not required.